 Ocado

 As the leading online-only supermarket, Ocado utilizes machine learning to efficiently handle millions of events generated every minute as their customers navigate the online shop, fill their virtual baskets, check out, and pay.
 Ocado uses ML to ensure a better shopping experience, secure transactions, and optimize its supply chain.
-Due to the changing nature of data and its business goals, the company implements MLOps to quickly retrain and redeploy its machine learning models as new data becomes available.
-The developed models are continuously monitored for distribution shift and retrained on demand.

 Revolut

 Revolut, an online-only banking services company, trains the machine learning models that use transaction data to detect fraudulent card transactions.
-According to Revolut’s Dmitri Lihhatsov, the company built Sherlock – a fraud-detection machine learning system – in only nine months.
+According to Revolut’s Dmitri Lihhatsov, the company built Sherlock — a fraud-detection machine learning system — in only nine months.
 The company operates Sherlock based on core Machine Learning Operations principles.
-In addition, it has developed automated model deployment mechanisms, and actively monitors models and retrains them in production.

 Netflix